top of page

 The Daydreamer

-Inspired by the wonders of nature and scientific exploration, the Daydreamer offers a unique perspective on observing the phenomena and spectra of light.
+Inspired by the wonders of nature and scientific exploration, the Daydreamer offers a perspective on observing the phenomena and spectra of light.

 The term "dichroic," derived from the Greek word "dikhroos," meaning "two-colored," refers to any optical device capable of splitting a beam of light into two beams with different wavelengths.
 As a result, the colors and gradients of color undergo transformations depending on the position of the light source and the observer's perspective.